system-er/gdtinycc/README.md

 # GDTinyCC - gdextension for tinycc

 integrates tinycc into Godot with gdextension c++.
-edit your c-files with the editor of your choic
+edit your c-files with the editor of your choice
-and type the name of the .c-file in the GDTinyCC-node in inspector.
+and choose the name of the .c-file in the GDTinyCC-node in inspector.

 GDTinyCC is a new node for godot that inherits from Node.
-_ready, _process, _physics_process and _input functions work in squirrel.

 WIP - programmed with godot 4.5, tinycc-mob

 # commands:
 godot_print(string)